 Lester Pearson raises Maple Leaf flag, February 15, 1965

-On a cold February day in Ottawa a crowd of ten thousand gathered as Canada’s new flag rose above the Peace Tower on Parliament Hill for the first time.
-The preceding debate had been long and acrimonious.
-Lester Pearson believed that Canada needed a distinctive new flag, while opposition leader John Diefenbaker was passionately committed...
-Continue Reading →
+On a cold February day 1965, Canada’s new maple leaf flag rose above the Peace Tower on Parliament Hill for the first time.
+The so-called Great Flag Debate had been long and acrimonious.
+Now, Prime Minister Lester Pearson made a brief speech.
+His political adversary John Diefenbaker, seated nearby, used a handkerchief to dab a tear from his eye.

 Arthur Meighen’s tribute to Great War dead, July 1921